Benjamin m English, French, German, Dutch, Danish, Swedish, Norwegian, Biblical

 laughed when God told him that his aged wife Sarah

 ).
 When Isaac was a boy, God tested Abraham's faith by ordering him to sacrifice his son, though an angel prevented the act at the last moment.
 Isaac went on to become the father of Esau

 with his wife Rebecca

-KEITH m English, Scottish
+Keith m English, Scottish

-From a Scottish surname which was originally derived from a place name, itself probably derived from the Brythonic element cet
+From a Scottish surname that was originally derived from a place name, itself probably derived from the Brythonic element cet

 .
 This was the surname of a long line of Scottish nobles.
 It has been used as a given name since the 19th century.

-MANFRED m German, Dutch, Polish
+Manfred m German, Dutch, Polish